 Healthy + Gluten-Free Eats

 Austin has a new restaurant open up each week, so if I’ve missed a spot, forgive me!
 I’ve only noted restaurants I’ve been to myself, enjoy, and trust.
 I intentionally left out places that use low quality ingredients, lots of added sugar or “real food” joints that use highly inflammatory oils in all their food.
-If I’ve missed any of your favorites, let me know.
-Eat up and enjoy!
+If I’ve missed any of your favorites, let me know (see Favorite restaurants w/ some gluten-free options below).
+Enjoy!

 Food trucks and restaurant serving real food goodness.
 You never have to question quality, ingredients or integrity.
 This place makes me so happy.

 - Their brussel sprouts, almond flour chips and guac, and chicken tenders are must eats